gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy snapped,
 pointing the wrench at the service bot.
 The gun on the back of the sentry bot beside barked twice.
-The first shot punched a hole through the service bot.
+The first shot punched a hole through the other bot.
 The second caught it off-center and sent it spinning across the floor.

 The tunnel at the other end of the bunker had a blast door